Market

 You can view full text of the latest Auditor's Report for the company.

-We have audited the accompanying standalone Ind AS financial statements of NCC Limited ("the Company"), which includes 4 branches and 40 joint operations comprising the Balance sheet as at March 31 2024, the Statement of Profit and Loss, including the statement of Other Comprehensive Income, the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and notes to the standalone Ind AS financial statements, including a summary of material accounting policies and other explanatory information (hereinafter referred to as the "standalone Ind AS financial statements").
+We have audited the accompanying standalone financial statements of NCC Limited ("the Company"), which comprise the Balance Sheet as at March 31, 2025, the Statement of Profit and Loss, including the Statement of Other Comprehensive Income, the Cash Flow Statement and the Statement of Changes in Equity for the year then ended, and notes to the standalone financial statements, including a summary of material accounting policies and other explanatory information (hereinafter referred to as the "standalone financial statements") which includes 4 branches and 42 joint operations.

 Basis for Opinion